Incompetency & Fakeness Is Amplified in the Digital World

 Just like writing a letter to your municipal, provincial, or federal representative, complain to these social media platforms regularly.

 Write about them.
 Write to them.
 Tweet about them and tag them.

 Give them feedback and don’t allow them to take advantage of you.

 It’s these complaints that allow for change to happen.
 Or unfortunately, a negative serious outcome or event occurs that creates a public outcry (with many suffering).

 How To Help Find A Good Digital Marketing Partner

 As you know from my profile, I work in the world of marketing.
 I own and run a digital agency.

-I can do my part and share ways for brands, business leaders to help stay away from preying pretenders.
+I can do my part and share ways for brands, and business leaders to help stay away from preying on pretenders.

 If someone says that they will rank your page on the first page of Google in a week or 3 days – please stop talking to them.